- Character bio

-On television, Gallagher has a recurring role opposite David Duchovny on Showtime's hit "Californication."
-He also starred as Sandy Cohen on Fox's "The O.C." for its successful, four-season run.
+On television, Gallagher recently appeared in recurring roles on “Rescue Me” and "Californication,” and is beloved for his role as Sandy Cohen on Fox's "The O.C.”
 Gallagher's other television work includes the Emmy and Peabody Award-winning miniseries "The Murder of Mary Phagan," "An Inconvenient Woman," "The Caine Mutiny Court Martial," "Cupid and Cate," "Brave New World" and the series "The Secret Lives of Men."
 For PBS, Gallagher starred in "Guys and Dolls: Off The Record," which documented the recording of the cast album, an English television production of "The Big Knife" by Clifford Odets, "Private Contentment" by Reynolds Price, Peter Seller's silent film "The Cabinet of Dr. Ramirez" and Oxygen's "A Tale of Two Wives" and the Lifetime miniseries "The Gathering" opposite Peter Fonda and Jamie-Lynn Sigler.

 In November 2005, Epic Records released Gallagher's album titled "7 Days in Memphis."
 The album is an assortment of cherished soul numbers from the Memphis Stax Era as well as newer songs done in the Memphis Soul sound.